 - Some flaws are inherent in a class and require separate files for the flawed and non-• flawed constructs.
-In this case, the flaw will be in a file identified with the string "\bad" (such as "CWE665\Improper\Initialization\\flag\01\bad.java") and the non-flaw will " good1" string the file identified with the be in (such as "CWE665\Improper\Initialization\\flag\01\good1").
+In this case, the flaw will be in a file identified with the string " bad" (such as "CWE665_Improper_Initialization__flag_01_bad.java") and the non-flaw will " good1" be in the file identified with the string (such as "CWE665_Improper_Initialization__flag_01_good1").
 Section 4.2 contains more information about class-based flaws. - Some Data Flow test cases involve the flow of data between methods in different classes.
-In these test cases, the test case will "start" in the class identified with the string "a", such as in the file "CWE90\LDAP\Injection\connect\tcp\54a.java".
-Methods in the "a" class will call methods in the "b" class, which may call methods in the "c" class, etc.

-• Some Data Flow test cases involve the flow of data between abstract method calls.
+In these test cases, the test case will "start" in the class identified with the string "a," such as in the file "CWE90_LDAP_Injection_connect_tcp_54a.java."
+Methods in the "a" class will call methods in the "b" class, which may call methods in the "c" class, etc. - Some Data Flow test cases involve the flow of data between abstract method calls.
 A base class is used to define the abstract method and implementations occur in separate classes.